techno1731/Docker_DVC_Sklearn_log_reg/README.md

-# RandonForestRegressor with Sklearn deployed on Dash
+# Logistic Regression with Sklearn with a Dash front end delpoyed with Docker on AWS

 **Powered by:**